Aronno1920/Aronno1920/README.md

 </div>

 <br />
 <p>System Analyst with 10+ years of experience in developing scalable and reliable software solutions using Full Stack .NET technologies.
 Skilled in leading project teams, collaborating with stakeholders, and delivering results that exceed customer expectations.
-Proficient in C#, ASP.NET, MVC, Web API, .Net Core, Angular, MSSQL Server, PostgreSQL, MongoDB, GitHub, etc. Committed to continuous learning and professional growth to stay up-to-date with the latest trends and technologies in the field.</p>
+Proficient in C#, ASP.NET, MVC, Web API, .NET Core, Angular, MSSQL Server, PostgreSQL, MongoDB, GitHub, Python, PyTorch, and Transformers etc. Committed to continuous learning and professional growth to stay up-to-date with the latest trends and technologies in the field.</p>

 <p>I am now actively pivoting towards Data Science and Artificial Intelligence, combining my domain knowledge with technical skills in Python, machine learning, deep learning, and AI engineering.</p>
 <ul>
   <li>
     🌍 I'm based in Dhaka, Bangladesh
   </li>
     <li>
-    🌱 I’m currently transitioning into ML & DL Projects, LLMs, NLP, and Generative AI and APIs, I believe that every day is a learning opportunity.
+    🌱 I’m currently transitioning into ML & DL Projects, LLMs, NLP, and Generative AI and APIs.
+I believe that every day is a learning opportunity.
   </li>
   <li>
     🌱 I’m learning Microservices with Clean architecture.